A Brief History of the 1988 Franja de Propaganda Electoral

 The Pinochet Regime’s Residual Legal Claim Over Chilean Collective Memory

 The result of the 1988 plebiscite is only part of the extraordinary Franja story.
 When Pinochet seized power in 1973, TV was still a novelty enjoyed only by a small sector of the Chilean population.
-Between 1973 and 1988, the Chilean television industry rapidly expanded to emerge as Pinochet’s preferred medium.
+Between 1973 and 1988, the Chilean television industry rapidly expanded to become Pinochet’s preferred medium.
 Operating under the direct political censorship of the military regime for 15 years, the absolute suppression of Chilean TV by the military regime amplified the significance of that moment in 1988 when the people of Chile witnessed oppositional politics self-represented on national television for the first time in the medium’s history.

 The Franjas continue to evoke strong feelings among Chileans.
 This televisual experience not only marks the beginning of the Chilean transition to democracy but also represents a broader shift in Chilean political culture that helped alter the meaning of democracy in that country (Simón Salazar, 2018).
 The 1988 Franja de Propaganda Electoral is collectively the most fascinating cultural/ political media artifact produced during this period in Chilean history.
 Despite its considerable significance, as of the summer of 2022, a complete set of this archival material remains inaccessible through any institutional collection within Chile.
 The material is nearly impossible to find because at the end of the Pinochet dictatorship (1973-1990), a series of leyes de amarre or “gag laws” were hurriedly passed to protect the image and interests of Pinochet’s supporters after his exit from the presidential palace.
 According to one of these dictatorial statutes, no audio-visual material produced in Chile during the military regime will be publicly available unless someone claims authorship and ownership rights over said material, and subsequently authorizes its public circulation.
 Members of the anti-Pinochet NO campaign completed the authorization process for their programming soon after the 1990 transition to civilian rule, but it has never been completed for the pro-Pinochet SÍ campaign programming.
 To this day, those who supported the Pinochet regime during the 1988 plebiscite collectively refuse to acknowledge their role in producing the SÍ Franjas, thereby blocking the public circulation of this essential historical content within Chile, even three decades after the first and only national broadcast of the complete series.